linguini1/oec/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+Introducing Health Helper, an interactive software you can use to search for and find medical facilities that meet your specific needs.
 ### Built With
 <img height="32" width="32" src="media/python.svg"/>
 <img height="32" width="32" src="media/javascript.svg"/>